 Well, you had a thought anyway.

-You you had mentioned it, and I thought of two things that are different between a communist and today's Democrat.
+You had mentioned it, and I thought of two things that are different between a communist and today's Democrat.

 You just said that because you want to call and tell us the answer, but I didn't ask that question.

-Well I'll tell you what I think the answer is.
+Well, I'll tell you what I think the answer is.

-I I use that technique a lot.
+I use that technique a lot.

-Well, um, secure his borders and support his military.
+A communist will secure his borders and support his military.

-And a an American liberal won't.
+And an American liberal won't.

-And so and support his military.
+A communist will protect his borders and support his military.

 The only two differences I can see between a Democrat and a communist.